-Montreal Christmas Fireworks: 2017-2018 Edition
+Montreal Christmas Fireworks: 2018-2019 Edition

 An annual tradition at the Old Port that rang true until its sudden cancellation in 2015 only to return in the nick of time for the 2016-2017 season, every Saturday night sky in Montreal in December lights up with Fire on Ice.

 Dubbed "pyro-musical'' shows, spectators look forward to fireworks—or feux d'artifice in French—choreographed to sound.
 The show usually starts at 8 p.m. and lasts about 15 minutes at the Bonsecours Basin.
 As with every edition, Fire on Ice is free admission and open to all.

-Montreal Christmas Fireworks 2017-2018 Fire on Ice Schedule
+Montreal Christmas Fireworks Fire on Ice Schedule

 Fire on Ice Bonus: Ice Skating

 This is arguably what makes Old Port fireworks so special in the winter.
 Not only do spectators get to watch Fire on Ice, they can skate to them too.
 Either bring your own skates or rent some on site at the Bonsecours Basin.
 The rink is open between December 8, 2018 and March 2, 2019.

 Thrill seekers will be pleased to know that the first urban zip line in Canada is open for business in the winter.
 But you'll have to get there early.
 The Old Port Zipline is accessible winter weekends from 11 a.m. to 5 p.m.
 Consider dinner in the area to pass the time until the fireworks start at 8 p.m.
-Nearby favorites include Modavie, La Champagnerie and Le Bremner.
+Nearby favorites include Modavie, La Champagnerie, and Le Bremner.
 Note that affordable family dining is hard to come by in Old Montreal.
 Your best budget bet is to walk over to Montreal's Chinatown.

 It's 10 to 15 minutes away by foot.